tapzx2/digital-garden/content/04 Dance/06 Balboa/Balboa Syllabus.md

 This is a expanded and heavily modified version of Bobby and Kate's syllabus.
 The progression I use for myself in practice is generally this one: [[Balboa Partnership Progression]].
 ## Purest Bal - most in 6 directions
 - up basic
-- singles, paddles, pendulum, biases
+- singles: paddles, pendulum, biases
+- slows: walks, sways
 - down basic
 - crab walk
 - Come Around
-- walks
+- reverse come around
 ## Middle Ground
 - 1/2 up basic 1/2 out and in (this is for transitions) (six directions)
 - Out and Ins (six directions)
 - Lollies “Lolly Kicks”) https://balboa.org.uk/dancer/lawrence-wise
-- Fall Off the Log (aka hal kicks)
+- Fall Off The Log aka Hal Kicks
 - Cross Overs
 - Mess Around
 - Grape Vine